OGobidike/OGobidike/README.md

 # Oguguamakwa Obidike  *Og, for short*

 👋 Hello world!
-I am a passionate Machine Learning Engineer, Data Analyst, and Data Scientist with a keen interest in turning data into actionable insights and scalable solutions.
+I am a passionate Junior Machine Learning Engineer, Data Analyst, and Data Scientist with a keen interest in turning data into actionable insights and scalable solutions.
 I enjoy solving complex problems and building data-driven applications that impact businesses and end-users.

 ---